liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 Once your CAS server is up and running, you can configure Liferay to use it.
-This is a simple matter of navigating to the *Settings &rarr;  Authentication &rarr; CAS* tab in the control panel.
+This is a simple matter of navigating to the *Settings &rarr;  Authentication &rarr; CAS* tab in the Control Panel.
 Enable CAS authentication and then modify the URL properties to point to your CAS server.

 **Enabled:** Check this box to enable CAS single sign-on.